Charlie9009/CI_MS1_MYGYM/README.md

 ## Libraries and programs

-* To get the "Modal Log in pop up window" to work, Bootstrap 4.1.3, jQuery and Popper JS was used.
+* To get the "Modal Log in pop up window" to work, Bootstrap, jQuery and Popper JS was used.

 * Font Awesome icons where used for social media in the footer.